A robust statistical framework for cyber-vulnerability prioritisation under partial information in threat intelligence: Related work

-As anticipated, the choice of model (\ref{eq: Giudici, rank transform})-(\ref{eq: Giudici, regression}) in \citep{Giudici2021} is argued to provide more interpretable results supporting decision-making with respect to GLMs.
-On the other hand, we note that the use of linear regression with rank transform may not be suited to deal with cyber-vulnerabilities: contrary to cyber-incidents, which actually happened, vulnerabilities are subject to different types of uncertainty mentioned above, especially in the cyber guerrilla context \citep{Van2016}.
+As anticipated, the choice of model (\ref{eq: Giudici, rank transform})-(\ref{eq: Giudici, regression}) is argued to provide more interpretable results supporting decision-making with respect to GLMs.
+However, the use of linear regression with rank transform may not be suited to dealing with cyber-vulnerabilities; contrary to actual cyber-incidents, vulnerabilities are subject to the different types of uncertainty mentioned above, especially in the cyber-guerrilla context \citep{Van2016}.

-From the methodological perspective, this means that several assumptions underlying the linear regression model may not be fulfilled when dealing with cyber-vulnerabilities.
+From a methodological perspective, this means that several assumptions underlying the linear regression model may not be fulfilled when dealing with cyber-vulnerabilities.
 In particular, linear models rely on the normality assumption for the residuals, which may not be met in networks of digital systems; in fact, evidence shows that some relevant features of data breach datasets are well described by heavy-tail distributions \citep{Edwards2016}.
-Even the homoscedasticity assumption may not be fulfilled and, together with class unbalancing that we observe in Subsection \ref{subsec: descriptive analysis}, makes the linear model more sensitive with respect to this violation, while quantile regression does not assume homoscedasticity.
+Even the homoscedasticity assumption may not be fulfilled, and class unbalancing could make the linear model more sensitive to this violation, while quantile regression does not assume homoscedasticity.

-A final remark comes from a practical requirement, namely, a prioritisation method that is based on the risk assessment of individual vulnerabilities (i.e. it is local) to support decision-making based on available information; the values assumed by the rank transform are informative only related to the number of observations, which is appropriate for cyber-incidents, but might not be representative of the full set of vulnerabilities, as argued above.